jamiejinjin/KeeperApp/README.md

 # KeeperApp
-Keeper App is a website using React to build, you can add or delete new notes handily.
+Keeper App is a website using React to build, you can add or delete new notes or blogs handily.